 How to Move Heavy Objects Upstairs by Yourself

-One of the biggest unexpected challenges we encountered was how to move a 325 lb vanity up three flights of stairs by ourselves.
+One of the biggest unexpected challenges we encountered was how to move a 325 lb vanity up three flights of stairs.
+My bathroom was already over-budget and I didn’t want to have to hire a crew to move our tub.

 When I was sourcing items for our bathroom, I had my heart set on a cast iron clawfoot tub.
 We had one in our home when we were newly married and I loved it.
 The weight of a cast iron tub is around 300 lbs and the hubs said no. No problem.
 I would compromise and buy the 100 lb acrylic tub instead.
 Problem solved!
 But I failed to look at the weight of our double vanity when ordering!
 Oops.
 It was 325 lbs of marble and wood and the top (the heaviest part) was not removable.

 I searched for local tool rental places near me and found Sunbelt Rental.
 They have locations all over the country, and offer a huge selection of tools.
 You can also rent power tools from Home Depot, but I found Sunbelt to be an amazing resource for unusual tools you might need.
 We rented the PowerMate motorized stair climber which can manage weights up to 650 lbs.
-It cost us $100 for a day’s rental and the rental process was hassle free.
+The cost was reasonable for a day’s rental and the rental process was hassle free.

 Of course the mishap happened on stair number 13!
 Ha!